Pierleoni/its-ictacademyLessons_repo/Lezioni its-ict-accademy/Inglese/Riassunto dei 3 capitoli di inglese.md

 ## What is Computational Thinking?

 **Definition and Origins**
-Computational Thinking (CT) is a problem-solving approach rooted in principles from computer science, aimed at creating solutions that can be executed by computers.
-Despite its growing importance, defining CT has been a topic of debate.
-Some argue for a precise definition, while others, like Voogt et al. (2015), suggest a more flexible understanding, comparing it to defining something as broad as a "game."
-This flexibility reflects the interdisciplinary nature of CT, which draws from both abstract and concrete ideas.
+Computational Thinking (CT) is a way to solve problems using ideas from computer science, with the goal of creating solutions that computers can carry out.
+Defining CT has been tricky because it’s a broad concept.
+Some people want a clear definition, while others, like Voogt et al. (2015), think it should be more flexible, similar to how we define something as general as a "game."
+This flexibility shows that CT combines both abstract and practical ideas.

-The concept isn’t entirely new.
-Its foundations can be traced back to the 1980s, when Seymour Papert introduced "procedural thinking" using the Logo programming language.
-However, CT gained widespread attention in 2006 after Jeannette Wing’s influential talk, which sparked discussions about its role in education and beyond.
-Since then, various definitions have emerged, emphasizing problem formulation, abstraction, algorithmic thinking, and the integration of computational tools.
+The idea of CT isn’t brand new.
+It started in the 1980s when Seymour Papert introduced "procedural thinking" using the Logo programming language.
+However, CT became more popular in 2006 after Jeannette Wing gave a talk about it.
+Since then, people have been discussing its role in education and other areas.
+Different definitions have emerged, focusing on things like breaking down problems, finding patterns, and using computational tools.

 **Core and Peripheral Concepts**
-Cynthia Selby (2013) helped clarify CT by categorizing its concepts into **core** and **peripheral** elements.
-The core concepts, essential to CT, include:
+Cynthia Selby (2013) helped make CT clearer by dividing its ideas into **core** and **peripheral** parts.
+The core concepts, which are the most important, include:

 - Logical thinking

-- Algorithmic thinking
+- Algorithmic thinking (step-by-step problem-solving)

-- Decomposition
+- Breaking problems into smaller parts (decomposition)

-- Generalization and pattern recognition
+- Finding patterns and generalizing

-- Modeling
+- Creating models

-- Abstraction
+- Simplifying problems (abstraction)

-- Evaluation
+- Evaluating solutions

-Peripheral concepts, while valuable, are not central to CT.
-These include data representation, critical thinking, automation, and simulation/visualization.
+Peripheral concepts are useful but not central to CT.
+These include things like data representation, critical thinking, automation, and simulation/visualization.

-**Applications Across Disciplines**
+**Applications Across Fields**
-CT is not confined to computer science; it has practical applications in a wide range of fields.
+CT isn’t just for computer science; it’s useful in many areas.
 For example:

-- **Event organization**: Randy Bryant used CT to streamline a graduation ceremony by designing an efficient "pipeline" for diploma distribution (Wing, 2011).
+- **Event planning**: Randy Bryant used CT to organize a graduation ceremony more efficiently by creating a "pipeline" for handing out diplomas (Wing, 2011).

-- **Climate science**: Advanced computational models are essential for predicting global climate change (Furber, 2012).
+- **Climate science**: Scientists use computational models to predict climate change (Furber, 2012).

-- **Music performance**: A musician applied sorting algorithms to organize sheet music efficiently, saving time during a performance (Wing, 2011).
+- **Music**: A musician used sorting algorithms to organize sheet music, saving time during a performance (Wing, 2011).

-- **Legal reasoning**: Tools inspired by CT assist police and judges in constructing hypotheses for crime scene analysis (Bundy, 2007).
+- **Law**: Tools inspired by CT help police and judges analyze crime scenes (Bundy, 2007).

-These examples highlight how CT transcends traditional boundaries, offering valuable problem-solving tools in diverse contexts.
+These examples show how CT can be used in many different fields to solve problems.

-**Distinctions and Misconceptions**
+**Differences and Misunderstandings**
-CT is often confused with computer science or programming, but it is distinct.
-While computer science focuses on the principles of computation, and programming emphasizes writing high-quality software, CT is a broader approach to problem-solving.
-It assumes that a computer will execute the solution, but its principles—such as decomposition, abstraction, and algorithmic thinking—are applicable far beyond coding.
+CT is often confused with computer science or programming, but it’s different.
+Computer science is about how computers work, and programming is about writing software.
+CT, on the other hand, is a way of thinking about problems.
+It assumes a computer will help solve the problem, but its ideas—like breaking problems into smaller parts or finding patterns—can be used in many areas, not just coding.

-As Barr and Stephenson (2011) note, the goal of CT is not to teach everyone to think like a computer scientist but to equip them with transferable skills for solving problems across disciplines.
+As Barr and Stephenson (2011) point out, the goal of CT isn’t to make everyone think like a computer scientist but to give them tools to solve problems in any field.

 **Current Challenges**
-Despite its potential, CT faces several challenges:
+CT still faces some challenges:

-1. **Maturity**: As a formal concept, CT is still relatively young.
-While its roots go back decades, it only gained widespread attention in the mid-2000s, and its definition continues to evolve.
+1. **It’s still developing**: CT is a relatively new idea, and its definition is still evolving.

-2. **Efficacy**: There is limited long-term evidence on how effectively CT education translates into practical skills.
-More research is needed to assess its impact.
+2. **Effectiveness**: We don’t yet have enough evidence to show how well CT education works in the long term.

-3. **Perceived Imperialism**: Some critics caution against framing CT as exclusive to computer science.
-Many of its principles, such as logic and algorithms, have been used in other fields for years.
-Proponents must avoid claiming ownership of these ideas simply because they are applied in computing.
+3. **Overclaiming**: Some people worry that CT is being presented as something only computer scientists can do.
+Many of its ideas, like logic and algorithms, have been used in other fields for a long time.
+It’s important not to act like computer science "owns" these ideas.

 **Conclusion**
-Computational Thinking is a versatile and structured approach to problem-solving that integrates key principles from computer science.
-It is not limited to programmers or technologists but is applicable across a wide range of disciplines.
-As CT continues to mature, it has the potential to become a universal framework for tackling complex problems in an increasingly digital world.
+Computational Thinking is a flexible and structured way to solve problems using ideas from computer science.
+It’s not just for programmers or tech experts—it can be used in many fields.
+As CT continues to grow, it could become a universal way to tackle complex problems in our digital world.

 ---